Why Do Reversible Reactions Never Complete?

 What are Reversible Reactions?

-The reactions which take place both in the forward as well as in the backward directions are known as reversible reactions.
+The reactions that take place both in the forward as well as in backward directions reversible reactions.
 It means that reactants react to form products and products react to form reactants.
 That’s why to represent the reversible reactions, we use the equilibrium arrow.
-The general example of the reversible reactions is given below;
+A general example of the reversible reactions is given below;

 A + B C + D